Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 For a more complete assimilation of the material, I made didactic games, invented outdoor games with the help of which the knowledge of preschoolers was consolidated and deepened.

-1. The main stages of work on projects:
+1. Main stages of work on projects:

-1. Goal setting: I help the child to choose the most relevant and feasible task for him for a certain period of time;
+1. Goal setting: I help the child choose the most relevant and feasible task for him for a certain period of time;

-3. Implementation of the project - the practical part;
+3. Project implementation – practical part;

 Sequence of work on projects: